COMMUNITY BUILDING CHECKLIST

 - An energy assessment can help you understand the way your building uses energy and the range of options that could both reduce your energy use and carbon footprint; it is a very practical document that looks at current and future energy use, outlining a wide range of different solutions with costs and payback periods

 - Occasionally we have funding which enables us to offer fully funded energy assessments.
-You can check current availability here.
+Check current availability here.

 - Or, if you wanted an assessment to be completed sooner, you could go through our Energy Solutions Oxfordshire service (the average cost is £1,500 though it can vary depending on the building).